ellieyhcheng/caesura/src/pages/the-sun-god.md

 As I set my gaze upon the grand doors
 Of the Palace of the Sun.
 Heralds draped in
 The softest silk robes, trumpet my arrival.
-The Sun will see you know, says them.
+The Sun will see you now, says them.
 I peel back the ivory drapes
 Atop the gilt chaise,
 A leg strewn carelessly